jhoeksem/zombie_maze/README.md

 # Forest of Broken Dreams
-a text-based adventure by John Hoeksema, Sabin Litchfield, and Carlos Murillo retro MUD for Hackers in the Bazaar
+a text-based adventure by John Hoeksema, Sabin Litchfield, and Carlos Murillo <br />
+retro MUD for Hackers in the Bazaar

 ## Instructions to build and run